 Green Homes Grant Voucher Scheme

-The Green Homes Grant Voucher Scheme is being launched in September 2020 and will be available to homeowners and private tenants in England.
-Everyone is entitled to a £5,000 voucher that will cover up to two thirds of the cost of insulation, low carbon heating and glazing.
+The Green Homes Grant Voucher Scheme was launched in September 2020 and will be available to homeowners and private tenants in England.
+Everyone is entitled to a £5,000 voucher that will cover up to two thirds of the cost of insulation, low carbon heating, and glazing.

 At least one primary measure must be approved first before any secondary measures can be considered.
 The primary measures consist of home insulation and low carbon heating and the secondary measures include glazing and heating controls/insulation.

 You must have one of the following primary measures approved under the scheme before you can qualify for a secondary measure: